Blu-J/ts-matches/README.md

 # Uses

-- Schema Validation (Validators: like matches.string)
+- Schema Validation (parsers: like matches.string)
 - Schema Switching

 ## Tech Used

 [Wiki Pattern Matching](https://en.wikipedia.org/wiki/Pattern_matching)

-Uses [Monads](<https://en.wikipedia.org/wiki/Monad_(functional_programming)>) either and maybe under the hood.
 Also useful for casting and boundary verifications.
+So using this as a json validator.
+The benefit comes that the parser becomes a validator, also the types are given back to typescript, where something like ajv cannot do or alot of validators.

 ## Examples